 Double rooms from $87.52 (€79), excluding tax at 10 per cent.

 Rates don’t include breakfast, an organic buffet with fresh bread and pastries; freshly squeezed juices; fresh fruit; cereals and various milks and yoghurts.
 There’s also an à la carte menu with hot and vegan options.

 Every room has a recycling drawer in the bathroom, enabling you to do your bit by separating used plastic, glass, paper and organic waste.

-Every room is styled with space-maximising minimalism, and has at least one large window that floods the room with sunlight.
+Every room is styled with space-maximising minimalism, and has at least one large window that floods the room with light.
 We’d go for one of the junior suites, which have spacious living areas and guaranteed forest views.

 The infinity-edged pool – only open in summer – is on the roof, commanding a view over the canopy of the Miramón forest.
 It’s unheated and filled with water that’s treated with UV radiation and a low dose of bromine, avoiding chlorine and its eye-irritating effects.
 Sleek sun loungers and chairs are arranged around the sides, and there’s a pool bar for cooling cocktails and snacks.
 It's open from 15 June to 29 September every year.

 The hotel's spa is currently in the works, slated to open in autumn 2019.
 In the meantime, you'll have full use of the 300sq m gym, which is full of top-of-the-range Technogym equipment.

 Bring a steel water bottle so you can ditch the plastic when making your way around town.